 the definition and explanation of the strategic pillars for the State financing actions and the continuation of the development of the Cypriot bond market, the implementation of a framework with quantitative and qualitative objectives in order to implement the strategy pillars.

-In addition, the existing cost-risk ratio of the portfolio, the expected market conditions and the macroeconomic framework were considered in the design of the strategy.
+In addition, the existing cost-risk ratio of the portfolio, the new environment on the bond market and the macroeconomic framework were considered in the design of the strategy.

 III.
 Basic macroeconomic assumptions and risk factors